 - More data is available from an expanded ecosystem of diverse sources, including connected devices and social media.
 Location tracking and monitoring individual behaviors and news feeds allows for more accurate prediction of individual needs that vary from moment to moment.

 - Software vendors and cloud service providers (CSPs) are moving to package analytic technology in an easy-to-consume format, allowing enterprises to apply the technology without requiring highly skilled data scientists.

 - Off-premises cloud services, infrastructure-as-a-service (IaaS) offerings like Amazon Web Services (AWS), cloud as a service (CaaS) products like Google Container Engine, and platform as a service (PaaS) offerings like IBM’s Cloud have become more affordable.
 Enterprises now have access to the large-scale compute environments needed to provide the required high-volume computation.

-The need to store, process, analyze and make decisions about rapidly rising amounts data has led enterprises to adopt many off-premises cloud offerings that can automate and improve business processes.
-IT organizations now must evolve alongside this new deployment architecture, allowing for greater agility and adoption of new technologies.
+The need to store, process, analyse and make decisions about rapidly rising amounts data has led enterprises to adopt many off-premises cloud offerings that can automate and improve business processes.
+IT organisations now must evolve alongside this new deployment architecture, allowing for greater agility and adoption of new technologies.

 Get ready for AI and ML: cloud first, then on-premises